lyz-code/autoimport/docs/index.md

 `autoimport` can be used both as command line tool and as a library.

+It can be parsed either an array of files and/or a directory.

+A parsed directory will have `autoimport` be executed on all recursively found python files in said directory.

 * As a command line tool:

     ```bash
     $: autoimport file.py
+    $: autoimport dir/
     ```

 * As a library: